Emergency

 Liver biopsy procedures are supported by advanced imaging and interventional technologies designed to ensure accuracy, safety, and patient comfort.
 Ultrasound- and CT-guided biopsy systems enable precise targeting of liver lesions while minimising procedural risks.

-Biopsies are performed in a sterile, fully equipped interventional suite with continuous patient monitoring.
+If you are searching a best gastro hospital in Delhi, you must know that in specialised hospitals, biopsies are performed in a sterile, fully equipped interventional suite with continuous patient monitoring.
 Experienced specialists and trained support teams ensure precise tissue collection and safe post-procedure observation, allowing most liver biopsy procedures to be completed as day-care services.

 Benefits of Liver Biopsy